Accusations, denials and armchair psychology in terse Xarabank debate

 "Chicken", "yellow" [beżżieħ], "desperate", "liar"; all crossed the Prime Minister's lips as he struggled to contain his bubbling anger.

 As the insults cascaded down, Dr Busuttil suggested Dr Muscat was acting guilty.
-“Your body language gives you away,” he said as he rested his leaned onto his podium.
+“Your body language gives you away,” he said as he leaned onto his podium.

 Perhaps keen not to be outdone, the Prime Minister reached for a bit of body language analysis of his own.
 “Just look at your hands,” he said, “they’re sweaty.”